 It'd be easier for you to reduce your food intake by 1/4 than reducing it by ¾.
 I know you want to reduce your food intake drastically, but you must understand that it wasn’t yesterday you started eating like this.
 You probably have been eating this way all your adult life.

-So, you need to set yourself up for success by making small changes.
+You need to set yourself up for success by making small changes.
 Start by cutting down your main meals by ¼, and make another change when your system has adjusted to that.

 Substitute!
 Substitute!
 Substitute!